publisha/publisha.github.io/pages/editing_ePub.md

 ## Adding Content with Javascript

-jQuery also gives us an easy way to add content to pages.
+jQuery also gives us an easy way to add content to pages.[^4]

 For example, suppose we want to take a heading and the first paragraph that follows it, and wrap this in a <div> so that we can apply a style to the whole block.
 We can create a javascript file that includes the following: